Beavers & Canoe – A Weekend in Färnebofjärden National Park

 We begin with a practical introduction and time on the water before settling into the rhythm of the landscape.
 After an outdoor dinner, we continue with an evening canoe safari in prime beaver habitat, when the light softens and the chances of seeing beavers are at their best.

 We eat lunch outdoors and take time to talk more about beavers, habitat and rewilding in this part of Sweden.
-Back in Gysinge, the afternoon is free for rest, sauna or a swim before we head out again for another evening canoe safari with dinner outdoors.
+Back in Gysinge, the afternoon is free for rest, a walk or a swim before we head out again for another evening canoe safari with dinner outdoors.

 Location and how to get here